catseye/Equipage/README.md

 Carriage dealt with the issue of quoting by providing two interpretations of the program text: one where it is all quoted, another where it is all composed into a single function.
 This is very esolang.
+But was, I must admit, somewhat unsatisfying (otherwise why would I be writing this.)

 Equipage's approach is to have almost every instruction "already quoted".
 That is, every symbol except `!` simply pushes a function onto the stack.
 If you need to actually apply it, you have to do that "manually", by following it with `!`.

+This results in long chains of `x!y!z!` for some instructions x, y, and z, and when you want to compose functions out of existing functions especially, long chains of `.!.!.!` whose length must match the number of constituent functions being composed.

+But if we're willing to add somewhat more complexity to the language, we can make something that is virtually the equivalent of syntactic quoting.

 ### EquipageQ ###